kamilc/runner/README.md

 ### Notes on v1 cgroups

-As RHEL8, Centos8 and latest Fedora focus on promoting podman, cgroups v1 are disabled by default (podman uses v2 while its direct competitor, Docker is still on v1).
+As RHEL8, Centos8 and latest Fedora focus on supporting podman, cgroups v1 are disabled by default (podman uses v2 while Docker is still on v1).
 If you're using a system with v1 disabled, you'll need to run the following command to re-enable them:

 ```bash
 grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"